NativeScript/docs-v7/start/ns-setup-win.md

 * Android SDK Build-tools 23.0.3 or a later stable official release
 * (Optional) Genymotion to expand your testing options

-You must also have the following two environment variables setup for Android development:
+You must also have the following two environment variables setup for Android development which will automatically be setup for you as part of the installs:

 * JAVA_HOME
 * ANDROID_HOME